ericbusboom/cmake-project-template/README.md

 A base C++ project built with documented CMakeLists.txt

-This project is meant to be a ready-built setup that can be used to build a C++ project with a library, tests and executables that can be installed and exported for other users to import with `find_package(CMakeDemo)`.
+This project is meant to be a ready-built setup that can be used to build a C++ project with a library, tests and executables that can be installed and exported for other users to import with `find_package(-h)`.
 Tests are written with the [Catch](https://github.com/catchorg/Catch2) library.
-There is a simple version of a find module in `cmake` for the project, `FindCMakeDemo.cmake`, that searches several environment variables and `/usr/local` for installations of `CMakeDemo`.
+There is a simple version of a find module in `cmake` for the project, `Find-h.cmake`, that searches several environment variables and `/usr/local` for installations of `-h`.
-There is also a baseline `CMakeDemo-config.cmake` file to support transitive dependencies when the project is found via `find_package`.
+There is also a baseline `-h-config.cmake` file to support transitive dependencies when the project is found via `find_package`.
 ### Prerequisites
 * CMake >=3.1
 * A C/C++ compiler (tested with gcc 7.5.0)